bitrise-io/devcenter/_articles/en/builds/selective_builds.md

 tag:
 - builds
 - triggers
-summary: The Selective Builds setting provides change detection for your builds.
+description: The Selective Builds setting provides change detection for your builds.
 Enabling it allows you to only trigger a build of an app if certain files or folders have been modified.
 menu: